llovee22/wdiForum/README.md

 As a user, I want to be able to edit my profile information.

 ### Future Implementation
-1) Provide the option for users to sort the subforum posts by (1) date of most recent reply or (2) date created.
+1) Provide the option for users to sort the subforum posts by (1) date of most recent reply or (2) date created

 2) Implement a tool for users to upload profile pictures

 3) Convert forum chatroom into real-time streaming

 4) Implement points system for users who create posts or reply to posts

 5) Implement rank system